Sixdsn/MOZ_OVERRIDE/README.md

 > --dryrun	  => Doesn't modify files, only simulation
 > -h		  => Obvious
 > -W		  => Shouldn't be used, unsafe
+> -J      => Number of parallel workers used to parse and generate the database
+              (be carreful, it's using processes so memory usage is very important)
 > -I idl_folder  => Another path to parse files but thoses won't be modified
 >      		     very usefull if some of your classes in Path included files that aren't in the same folder